with Jeremy Westcott –

 For the word of God is living and active (Heb 4:12).

-It is alive, and it has power if we focus and fix our eyes on it.
-When we allow the power of God’s word to transform us, we can live in the power of that word.
-As we meditate on it, it is like going from 2D to a 3D experience.
+When God speaks, His words are alive, and have power if we focus and meditate on what He says.
+When we allow that power to transform us, we can live in the power of the word we have received.
+Ultimately, the fullest expression of the Word of God is Jesus Himself.
+God speaks through many means, but scripture is a familiar one and is a good place to start.
+As we meditate on scripture, it is like going from 2D to a 3D experience.
 It comes alive and jumps off the page.
 You become part of what is going on.

 A picture paints a thousand words